-Brussels Sprouts in a creamy parmesan garlic alfredo sauce topped with crispy bacon is our favorite way to eat brussels sprouts.
-A quick and easy holiday-worthy side dish that comes together in one-pan!
+Brussels Sprouts in a creamy parmesan garlic alfredo sauce topped with crispy bacon is our favorite way to eat them.
+This Brussels sprouts recipe is a fun way to dress up classic roasted Brussels sprouts.
+It’s a quick and easy side dish that comes together in one-pan!

 Brussels Sprouts Recipe:

-Homemade Alfredo sauce makes these brussels sprouts irresistible.
+Homemade Alfredo sauce makes these Brussels sprouts irresistible.
 It is so easy to make, has simple ingredients and comes together in minutes!
-Alfredo sauce is the easiest way to elevate a home cooked meal to a restaurant quality dish, like our chicken alfredo or creamy shrimp alfredo.
+Alfredo sauce is the easiest way to elevate a home-cooked meal to a restaurant-quality dish, like our Chicken Alfredo, creamy Lemon Chicken Pasta, or Shrimp Alfredo Pasta.

 Cook’s Tip: The key to a great Alfredo sauce is to bring the sauce just to a simmer after adding the parmesan so the cheese just melts into the sauce and makes it smooth.
 If you overcook Alfredo, the cheese will curdle.

 Brussels sprouts are cruciferous vegetables and are essentially mini cabbages.
 Brussel sprouts are grown on long stocks but most grocery stores sell them as sprouts cut off the stock and sell them by the pound or in prepackaged bags.